Sir Douglas Quintet: Best known tracks

 The Quintet is perhaps best known for the 1965 hit single "She's About a Mover" written by Doug Sahm.
 The song, which has a 12-bar blues structure, was once named the number one 'Texas' song by Texas Monthly.
 With an infectious Vox Continental organ riff provided by Augie Meyers and soulful vocals from Sahm, the track has a Tex-Mex sound.
 The regional smash became a breakaway hit, and the recording was used in the soundtracks of the films Echo Park (1986), American Boyfriends (1989), The Doors (1991), Riding in Cars with Boys (2001), Sorority Boys (2002), and Beautiful Darling (2010).
 The Quintet's recordings were used as well in the soundtracks of other films, such as Cisco Pike and An Officer and a Gentleman.

 In addition to "She's About a Mover," the band is known for its songs "The Rains Came" (1966), "Mendocino" (1968), "It Didn't Even Bring Me Down" (1969), and "Dynamite Woman" (1969).
 "Mendocino" was released in December 1968 and reached No. 27 in the U.S. Billboard Hot 100 by early 1969, spending 15 weeks in the chart.
 It was more successful in Europe, selling over three million copies there.
 The track was featured in the generally highly regarded film High Fidelity, starring John Cusack and Jack Black.
-Having made considerable musical impact, the Quintet at one point went on to share the same European bill as the Beach Boys and the Rolling Stones.
+Having made considerable musical impact, the Quintet at one point went on to share the same European bill as the Beach Boys and the Rolling Stones.In 1983, Sahm and Augie Meyers signed with the Swedish Sonet label, and made several extensive European tours that revitalized their careers.
+The single "Meet Me In Stockholm" from their Midnight Sun LP went platinum and was one of the biggest selling records ever in Scandinavia.
+"We were having riots on stage," said Doug.
+"Swedish chicks (were) running up on stage, knocking me over, ripping my clothes."